mitmedialab/virtualize-node/README.md

 If so, having a single `activate.bash` file that coordinates all of your project's setup activities could be very helpful.

-For example, if you are using (1) this package to have a local-node-install and (2) python virutal environments, you might have a file that looks like the following at the root of your project:
+For example, if you are using (1) python virutal environments and (2) this package to have a local node install, you might have a file that looks like the following at the root of your project:

 ```bash
 # inside of <your project directory>/activate.bash